-The Confirm, False Positive, Won't Fix, Severity change, and Resolve actions all fall into this category, which presumes an initial review of an issue to verify its validity.
-Assume it's time to review the technical debt added in the last review period - whether that's a day, a week, or an entire sprint.
-You go through each new issue and do one:
+The Confirm, False Positive, Won't Fix, Severity change, and Resolve actions all fall into this category which presumes an initial review of an issue to verify its validity.
+Assume that it's time to review the technical debt added in the last review period; this time period could be a day, a week, or an entire sprint.
+You go through each new issue and assign one of the following:

-- Confirm - By confirming an issue, you're basically saying "Yep, that's a problem."
-Doing so moves it out of "Open" status to "Confirmed".
+- Confirm: By confirming an issue, you basically say "Yep, that's a problem."
+Doing so moves it out of "Open" status to Confirmed.

-- False Positive - Looking at the issue in context, you realize that for whatever reason, this issue isn't actually a problem.
-So you mark it False Positive and move on.
-Requires Administer Issues permission on the project.
+- False Positive: Looking at the issue in context, you realize that for whatever reason, this issue isn't actually a problem.
+So you mark it as a False Positive and move on.
+This review assignment requires Administer Issues permission level on the project.

-- Severity change - This is the middle ground between the first two options.
-Yes, it's a problem, but it's not as bad a problem as the rule's default severity makes it out to be.
-Or perhaps it's actually far worse.
+- Severity change: This is the middle ground between the first two options.
+Yes, it's a problem but it's not as bad a problem as the rule's default severity makes it out to be.
+Or perhaps it's actually a far worse problem.
 Either way, you adjust the severity of the issue to bring it in line with what you feel it deserves.
-Requires Administer Issues permission on the project.
+This review assignment requires Administer Issues permission level on the project.

-- Resolve - If you think you've fixed an open issue, you can Resolve it.
-If you're right, the next analysis will move it to closed status.
-If you're wrong, its status will go to re-opened.
+- Resolve: If you think you've fixed an open issue, you can Resolve it.
+If you're correct, the next analysis will move it to closed status.
+If you're wrong, it's status will go to re-opened.

-If you tend to mark a lot of issues False Positive or Won't Fix, it means that some coding rules are not appropriate for your context.
-So, you can either completely deactivate them in the quality profile or use issue exclusions to narrow the focus of the rules so they are not used on specific parts (or types of object) of your application.
+If you tend to mark a lot of issues as False Positive or Won't Fix, it means that some coding rules are not appropriate for your context.
+You can either completely deactivate issues in the Quality profile or use issue exclusions to narrow the focus of the rules so they are not used on specific parts (or types of objects) of your application; check out the documentation on defining the analysis scope for more details about inclusions and exclusions.
 Similarly, making a lot of severity changes should prompt you to consider updating the rule severities in your profiles.

-As you edit issues, the related metrics (e.g. New Bugs), will update automatically, as will the Quality Gate status if it's relevant.
+As you edit issues, the related metrics, for example, new bugs being reported, will update automatically; as will the Quality gate status if it's relevant.

-Once issues have been through technical review, it's time to decide who's going to deal them.
-By default they're assigned to the last committer on the issue line (at the time the issue is raised), but you can certainly reassign them to yourself or someone else.
-The assignee will receive email notification of the assignment if he signed up for notifications, and the assignment will show up everywhere the issue is displayed, including in the My Issues list in the My Account space.
+Once issues have been through technical review, it's time to decide who's going to deal with them.
+By default, issues are assigned to the last committer on the issue line (at the time the issue is raised), but you can certainly reassign them to yourself or to someone else.
+The assignee will receive an email notification of the assignment but only if they signed up for notifications, and the assignment will show up everywhere the issue is displayed, including in the My Issues list in the My Account space.

 At any time during the lifecycle of an issue, you can log a comment on it.
 Comments are displayed in the issue detail in a running log.
 You have the ability to edit or delete the comments you made.

 You can also edit an issue's tags.
 Issues inherit the tags of the rules that created them, but the tag set on an issue is fully editable.
-Tags can be created, added and removed at will for users with the Browse permission on the project.
+Tags can be created, added, and removed at will for users with the Browse permission level on the project.

-Although they are initially inherited from the relevant rule, the tags on an issue are not synchronized with the rule, so adding tags to a rule will not add those tags to the rule's issues.
+Although they are initially inherited from the relevant rule, issue tags are not synchronized with the rule therefore, adding tags to a rule will not add those tags to the rule's issues.

 All of these changes and more can be made to multiple issues at once using the Bulk Change option in the issues search results pane.

 By default, Closed issues are kept for 30 days.
-For more details, see Housekeeping.
+For more details, please see Housekeeping.